homma/docs/gemini_pda/nodebrew.md

-Title: can we update the $arch for aarch64 to have capability to choose arm64?
+Title: Can we update the $arch for aarch64 to have capability to choose arm64?

 Currently, $arch for aarch64 is set as "armv7l".